 When to worry about a headache?

-So, today we are going to be taking you through the typical symptoms of a headache, and what to look out for in a headache that may require more immediate attention.
+Today, we will take you through the typical symptoms of a headache and what to look out for that may require more immediate attention.

 Everyone will probably experience a headache at some point during their lifetime, but did you know that there are more than 300 types of headaches, with only around 10% of these having a known cause?

-Despite there being many types of headache, the chances are you will only ever experience one or two of them.
+Despite there being many types of headaches, the chances are you will only ever experience one or two of them.

 The three most common types of headache are:

-• Tension headaches – these are the most common type of headache and effect around 3 out of 4 adults.
-They can usually be identified by a dull ache, and feelings of tightness around the sides of the head.
+• Tension headaches – these are the most common type of headache, affecting around 3 out of 4 adults.
+They can usually be identified by a dull ache and feelings of tightness around the sides of the head.

-• Cluster headaches – Cluster headaches aren't experienced by many people, but when they do hit, they are often quite severe.
+• Cluster headaches – Although many people don't experience cluster headaches, those who do often find them to be quite severe.
 Cluster headaches can occur anywhere up to 8 times in a day and can sometimes last for multiple months.

 While regular headaches can be treated easily with paracetamol and other painkillers, treating a migraine can be challenging and require special medication, such as Sumatriptan.